sde1000/quicktill/README.md

 Assuming the command was "start":

  - quicktill.till.runtill() initialises the database engine
- - runtill() invokes quicktill.till.start() via the curses wrapper that catches exceptions and returns the display to a sane state on exit
+ - runtill() invokes quicktill.run(), which invokes
+   quicktill.ui._init() via the curses wrapper that catches exceptions and returns the display to a sane state on exit
- - start() invokes ui.init() with the root window, which sets up colours and the clock/header
- - start() invokes whatever callable was defined as the 'firstpage' config option
- - start() enters the main event loop
+ - quicktill.ui._init() enters the main event loop

 Another useful command is "dbshell", which starts an interactive python interpreter with a database connection already set up, a